pwhittlesea/pwhittlesea.github.com/content/posts/2025-01-11-new-zealand-6/index.md

 My partner seriously considered jumping themselves, but the bold text in our travel insurance, outlining that we are not covered for bungy jumps dissuaded them.
 If we go back to Queenstown I think they would probably throw caution to the wind and sign up without hesitation.

-While 5-or-so of our tour were jumping we did get a bit of FOMO and decided to do a zip line instead.
+While 5-or-so of our tour were jumping we did get a bit of {{< term "FOMO" >}} and decided to do a zip line instead.

-*[FOMO]: Fear Of Missing Out

 ★★★☆☆ 3/5 - Not for me personally, but everyone that jumped seemed to have fun.
 I did enjoy the views of the river.